orb-community/pktvisor/appimage/README.md

 ## Usage:
-To use the AppImage from the command line you can specify the binary you want to run as the first argument following the pattern:
+To use the AppImage from the command line you specify the binary you want to run as the first argument following the
+pattern:

 `
-./pktvisor-x86_64.AppImage [pktvisord|pktvisor-pcap|pktvisor-cli] <args>
+./pktvisor-x86_64.AppImage pktvisord|pktvisor-pcap|pktvisor-cli <args>
 `

-If you don't specify a binary, all args are passed to pktvisord by default.